complexsystemslab/reading_list_journal_club/README.md

 ## Introduction

 A reading list for a journal club and special topics class

+`Unconventional approaches in AI: transdisciplinarity, complex systems perspectives, ethics and explainability`

 ### Human computer interaction